ffhmon/bat-project/README.md

 Here you find some Python scripts and other resources that were created for bat surveys as part of a fauna, flora and habitat (FFH) monitoring project by an organisation in Germany: <a href="http://bi-wollenberg.org" target="_blank"> BI&nbsp;„Rettet&nbsp;den&nbsp;Wollenberg“&nbsp;e.V.</a><br>
 <br>
-Some scripts involve mass data handling of bat call recordings from the <a href="http://www.bat-pi.eu/EN/index-EN.html"  target="_blank">Bat-Pi 1</a>, a great Raspberry Pi based ultrasonic bat call recorder and the transfer of ultrasonic bat sounds to <a href="http://www.wsl.ch/dienstleistungen/produkte/software/batscope/index_EN" target="_blank">BatScope&nbsp;3</a>, the best free bat call analysis and classification software that I know ;)<br>
+Some scripts involve mass data handling of bat call recordings from the <a href="http://www.bat-pi.eu/EN/index-EN.html"  target="_blank">Bat-Pi&nbsp;1</a>, a great <a href="https://www.raspberrypi.org/" target=_blank>Raspberry Pi</a> based ultrasonic bat call recorder and the transfer of ultrasonic bat sounds to <a href="http://www.wsl.ch/dienstleistungen/produkte/software/batscope/index_EN" target="_blank">BatScope&nbsp;3</a>, a free bat call analysis and classification software.<br>
 <br>
 Other scripts will be made available soon and involve georeferencing and handling of sonogram screenshots from the <a href="http://www.mekv.de/bat3/index.htm" target="_blank">SSF&nbsp;BAT&nbsp;3</a> hand held bat detector.<br>
 <br>